-Mar 2018
+Description Jun 2018

-Risk Description Identified Links To
+Risk Identified Links To

 Risk 06 - Balancing the Council's Medium Term Budget Risk of not meeting / funding key priorities.
 Sep 2017 All council services and priorities

-- .
-Council does not have a change programme which addresses the financial shortfall in the Council's Medium Term Financial Plan. - Not balancing the budget over a longer timeframe than has currently been achieved may challenge and could damage the Councils on-going Financial Resilience. - · Risk of not meeting/funding key priorities. - .
-Using 'reserves' to balance the budget is time limited and require permanent savings to be identified in due course. - · Lack of on-going medium term financial settlements from WG continue makes meaningful medium term financial planning more difficult.
+- · Council does not have a change programme which addresses the financial shortfall in the Council's Medium Term Financial Plan. - Not balancing the budget over a longer timeframe than has currently been achieved may challenge and could damage the Councils on-going Financial Resilience. - Risk of not meeting/funding key priorities. - · Using 'reserves' to balance the budget is time limited and require permanent savings to be identified in due course. - · Lack of on-going medium term financial settlements from WG continue makes meaningful medium term financial planning more difficult.

 Risk 06 - Assessment Date & Score

-Geries
+Series

 Actual Risk Rating

-Jun 2017 Sep 2017 Dec 2017 Mar 2018
+Sep 2017 Dec 2017 Mar 2018 Jun 2018

-RM01 Risk Rating Actual ~ 16 16 16
+RM01 Risk Rating Actual 16 16 16 16

-Risk Rating B A A A
+Risk Rating A A A

-Mar 2018
+Jun 2018

-Risk - Dire ection of Risk Direction
+Risk - Direction of Risk Direction

-Unchanged. →
+Unchanged →

-Mar 2018 Planned Mitigation Risk - Action Status/Control Strategy Risk 06.01 On-going review and challenge to budget pressures within the MTFP On-going.
-RICK OF OA Finalising list of first tranche of proposed budget proposals for discussion with informal Cabinet.
-In progress.
-Risk 06.04 Project initiated to draw up a medium term change programme by June 2018 latest.
-Started.
-Discussions with SLT on scope and resourcing and organisation on-going.
+Jun 2018 Planned Mitigation Risk - Action Status/Control Strategy 🗹 Risk 06.01 On-going review and challenge to budget pressures within the MTFP On-going. 🗹 Risk 06.02 Discussions with SLT to review cash-limits for each service areas with view to identify savings and mitigation of pressures In progress.
+Project initiated to draw up a medium term change programme by June 2018 latest.
+In progress - discussions with SLT on scope and resourcing and organisation on- going.

-Risk 07 - Increased Pressure on Demand Led Services

-Responsible Officer Strategic Director - People Strategic Director - Place Lead Cabinet Member Cabinet Member for Education and Skills Cabinet Member for Regeneration and Housing Cabinet Member for Social Services
+Risk 07 - Increased Pressure on Demand Led Responsible Officer Strategic Director - People Strategic Director - Place Someleon Lead Cabinet Member Cabinet Member for Education and Skills Cabinet Member for Regeneration and Housing Cabinet Member for Social Services

 August 2017 - High (16).
-This rated \$ high for Education Services and Medium for Social Services, an overall rating of High has been assigned.
+This rated high for Education Services and Medium for Social Services, an overall rating of High has been assigned.

-Mar 2018
+Jun 2018

-Risk Description Identified Links To
+Risk Description Links To

-Risk 07 - Increased Pressure on Demand Led Services As the population grows and certain groups within the population increase this will affect many services across the council that deliver services to meet demand.
-The growing population also places pressures on universal services that are provided to everyone.
-Sep 2017 Corporate PlanService Plans
+Pressure on Demand As the population grows and certain groups within the population increase this will affect many services across the council that deliver services to meet demand.
+The growing population also places pressures on universal services that are provided to everyone. - Corporate PlanService Plans